 In the winter of 1832, four other Hamilton students joined Eells in founding Alpha Delta Phi.
 Among those present was John S. Underwood, a delegate to the first two Republican conventions and the Federal district court judge who presided over the treason trial of Jefferson Davis.
 Alpha Delta Phi grew quickly, having the distinctions of being the first Greek letter society to establish a chapter west of the Allegheny mountains (at Miami University, in Ohio), as well as the first fraternity on eleven other campuses, including Columbia, Yale, Amherst, Brown and Harvard.

 By 1970, Alpha Delta Phi chapters existed across the United States and Canada.
 But the late 60′s and 70′s were not a good time for fraternities.
 The notion of a secretive group of men meeting together didn’t fit with the views and attitudes spreading across college campuses.
 Several Alpha Delta Phi chapters reinvented themselves as co-educated houses.
 Thus began a twenty year struggle by the co-ed chapters to achieve full recognition for their female members.

-After a series of less-than-ideal comprises, it became clear to all involved that the co-ed chapters could not peacefully co-exist with the rest of the Fraternity.
+After a series of less-than-ideal compromises, it became clear to all involved that the co-ed chapters could not peacefully co-exist with the rest of the Fraternity.
 In 1990, the co-ed chapters led the drive to form the Alpha Delta Phi Society, an organization separate from, but parallel to, the Fraternity.
 On Friday August 7th, 1992, a Separation Agreement which formally created the Society was unanimously agreed upon at the annual Fraternity convention.

 The four founding chapters of the Society were Brunonian, Columbia, Middletown and Stanford.
-Later, the Society introduced several more chapters along the East Coast.
+Since then, the Society has introduced several more chapters.